mm80843/T3.5/docs/Benef/PBN__Benef_667.md

 # __Improved access to clean water__

-## Name of the Benefit

-Access to clean water reduces the risk of waterborne diseases and improves health outcomes

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in water infrastructure can benefit from increased demand and value for properties with access to clean water sources.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_713.md)